Meet

 Engineering in the Real World

-As a robotics field service technician, I worked on factory floors and in high-pressure environments where breakdowns cost time and money — and waiting wasn’t an option.
+As a robotics service technician, I worked on factory floors and in high-pressure environments where breakdowns cost time and money — and waiting wasn’t an option.
 My job was simple: diagnose the problem, fix it, and make the system stronger than before.

 That’s how government should work — practical, accountable, and built to deliver results for the people who depend on it